BlueBrain/CoreNeuron/README.md

 3. Load software dependencies

-	Currently CoreNEURON relies on compiler auto-vectorisation and hence we advise to use Intel/Cray/PGI compilers to generate vectorised code.
-This constraint will be removed in the near future with the integration of [NMODL](https://github.com/BlueBrain/nmodl) project.
+	Currently CoreNEURON relies on compiler auto-vectorisation and hence we advise to use one of Intel, Cray, or PGI compilers to ensure vectorized code is generated.
+This constraint will be removed in the near future with the integration of the [NMODL](https://github.com/BlueBrain/nmodl) project.

 	HPC systems often use a module system to select software.
-For example, you can load compiler, cmake, python dependencies using module as:
+For example, you can load the compiler, cmake, and python dependencies using module as follows:

 	```
 	module load intel intel-mpi python cmake
 	```
-Note that if you are building on Cray system with GNU toolchain, you have to set the following environment variable:
+Note that if you are building on Cray system with the GNU toolchain, you have to set following environment variable:

 	```bash
 	export CRAYPE_LINK_TYPE=dynamic